Aunty or Auntie: Which is Correct for Essays?

 3. Formal vs. Informal Contexts

 While both terms are colloquial, "Aunty" might come more frequently in informal writing or casual conversation.
 "Auntie" may be allowed both in informal and semi-formal situations, such as when children refer to older women in a respectful and affectionate tone.
-Neither term is formal enough for professional or academic contexts, though.

 4. Generational Preferences